2017 Queensland state election: Contesting parties

 The ALP's Queensland branch and the LNP are two of six parties registered with the Electoral Commission of Queensland by October 2017, alongside the Queensland Greens, the Queensland division of Pauline Hanson's One Nation, Katter's Australian Party, and Civil Liberties, Consumer Rights, No-Tolls.
-Queensland's two-party dominance was threatened by the resurgence of One Nation, given former LNP MP Steve Dickson's defection to become One Nation's state leader in January 2017 and the high-profile candidacy of recently-disqualified Senator Malcolm Roberts, and the record strength of the Greens in several urban seats bolstered by Brisbane's first Green councillor Jonathan Sriranganathan (then known as Sri) being elected in 2016.
+Queensland's two-party dominance was threatened by the resurgence of One Nation, given former LNP MP Steve Dickson's defection to become One Nation's state leader in January 2017 and the high-profile candidacy of recently disqualified Senator Malcolm Roberts, and the record strength of the Greens in several urban seats bolstered by Brisbane's first Green councillor Jonathan Sriranganathan (then known as Sri) being elected in 2016.

+In January 2017, One Nation disendorsed its Bundamba candidate Shan Ju Lin after her anti-gay social media post.
+Lin accused James Ashby of deciding on Hanson's behalf that Lin should be disendorsed.
+In December 2016, Andy Semple withdrew as a candidate for Currumbin, after the party told him to delete an LGBT joke on Twitter.

+One Nation dumped a further 6 candidates.

 Preferences

 The ALP and The Greens pledged to place One Nation candidates last on their respective party How-To-Vote cards.
 Both parties also placed each other ahead of the LNP on their cards.
 Katter's Australia Party exchanged preferences with One Nation in the seats they both contested.
 The LNP placed Greens candidates below ALP candidates, and placed One Nation candidates ahead of the ALP in 52 of the 61 seats One Nation was contesting, the exceptions being in Buderim, Logan, Mudgeeraba, Nicklin, Coomera, Scenic Rim, Stretton, Toohey and Thuringowa.
 One Nation, with a few notable exceptions, placed all ALP and LNP sitting MPs last.
 One Nation also made an agreement with Katter's Australia Party, not to challenge the two sitting KAP MPs in their respective seats.